 across from the existing First Street plaza remain part of the site layout.

 Streetscaping elements, including brick pavers, planter boxes, street trees, lighting and benches, are planned.

 Who is the developer for Phase 3?

 The developer for Phase 3 is First Street Development II, L.L.C.
 Bob Rasmussen, Philip Corcoran, Charles Wolande, Keith Kotche, Phillip Wilmington, and Ed Levato are members of this development team.

-When will construction continue on the other phases of the project?
+When will construction continue on the remaining buildings in the project?

-The timeline to complete Phases 4 and 5 is not known.
+The timeline to complete the remaining buildings is not known.

 How can I keep informed about this project?

 Plans for the project are available for viewing on this website and and may also be viewed at City Hall.